-The term 'Murray Rothbard' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Murray Rothbard' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Murray Rothbard has been called the last of the great universally influential Austrian School of Economics champions.
 He was a personal disciple and student of the legendary economist Ludwig von Mises, attending his lectures at New York University in the 1960s and 1970s until Mises eventual retirement and death.
 In 1963, Rothbard released his still widely read Man, Economy, and State.
 This work tightened and improved on Mises’ original Austrian School economic ideas.

 Next Murray Rothbard turned his attention on to the Great Depression.
 He studied and then produced an economic treatise of this terrible period in human geopolitical history, applying the Austrian business cycle theories to demonstrate that the Black Monday stock market crash and subsequent economic collapse could be blamed on the previous over- expansion and –extension of bank issued credit.
 He followed this up with a series of studies and papers on government policy in order to craft groundwork to examine all sorts of government interventions within the markets.